 Alan Gould is a multi-award winning novelist, poet and essayist.
 The Seaglass Spiral is his eighth novel.
 Among his previous books, The Lake Woman was shortlisted for the Prime Minister’s Fiction Award 2010.
 The Past Completes Me: Selected Poems 1973-2003, won the Grace Leven Award, 2006.
 He lives in Canberra.

-James Grieve has taught English to the French and French to the English.
-He has translated books from the French, including Robert Lacour-Gayet’s Concise History of Australia and the first two parts of Marcel Proust’s A la recherche du temps perdu.
-He has published two novels for young adults, A Season of Grannies and They’re only Human.
+James Grieve taught English to the French and French to the English.
+He translated books from the French, including Robert Lacour-Gayet’s Concise History of Australia and the first two parts of Marcel Proust’s A la recherche du temps perdu.
+He published two novels for young adults, A Season of Grannies and They’re only Human.
 His first published fiction for adults, Something in Common, was released by Finlay Lloyd in 2010.
-He lives in Canberra.

-Bidda Jones is Chief Science and Strategy Officer for RSPCA Australia, where she has campaigned against live animal exports and on other animal welfare issues for the last twenty years.
+Bidda Jones is Chief Science and Strategy Officer for RSPCA Australia, where she has campaigned against live animal exports and on other animal welfare issues for more than twenty years.
 She has a PhD in zoology.
 She has written or collaborated on various papers on animal welfare.
 The book Backlash – Australia’s conflict of values over live exports was written in partnership with Julian Davies.

 Paul McDermott loves the feel and smell of paper and enjoys the company of pencils.
 He lives in a house held together with mould spores, with a woman (M), a boy (X) and a dog (R).
 They also have a number of other smaller semi-permanent guests: Mr Snail, who’s colonized the bathroom, Mrs Huggles, an enormous Golden Orb spider and Mr Skink, a lizard with a head injury.
 They are all very happy together.